 What is the Professional and Academic Success Seminar (P.A.S.S.) program?

 The Professional and Academic Success Seminar (P.A.S.S.) program is a required course for all incoming, first-year students their first semester of law school.
 The course trains students in the academic skills needed to maximize their academic performance.
 Students will practice and develop competencies in critical reading, case briefing, logic and legal analysis, note-taking, creating course outlines, and strategies and tactics for approaching multiple-choice and essay exams.
 The course also emphasizes developing effective study habits, and time management.
 P.A.S.S. program is a skills only course, and is separate from your doctrinal courses.
-It does not coincide with the material that is taught in those first-year required courses and acts as a laboratory.
+It coincides with the material that is taught in those first-year required courses and acts as a laboratory.

 Do you offer Bar examination preparatory resources?

 The OAA provides students with Bar examination preparatory resources.
 The Advanced Bar Studies course is offered to students in their final semester.
 The course covers Bar examination test-taking strategies and skills.

 Do you provide support to 1L’s for their Legal Writing, Research, & Advocacy (LWRA) courses?